- February 13, 2018

 The rainy season in the northern part of Nigeria lasts for about three to four months (June–September) each year.
 The rest of the year is hot and dry with temperatures climbing as high as 40 °C (104.0 °F).
 During this period, with or without a solar system, you will need a reliable power source to keep you cool.

 However, do you know that all this is possible even with your solar power backup system?
-Take the next few steps and be wowed.
+Take the next few steps on how to reduce your air conditioner bills and be wowed.

 1. Reduce the ray of sunlight that gets to your room